Barry Green (musician): Works

 His bass methods include The Popular Bass Method (with Jeff Neighbor) and Advanced Techniques of Double Bass Playing.
 He has seven solo LPs and three solo CDs, including, most recently, Live from St. Croix with Barry Green and James Hart and Ole-Cool with accompanying colleagues from Spain and America, and Seat of the Pants (music of Lenny Carlson).

 He taught bass and music for the San Francisco Symphony Education Department and still teaches at The University of California, Santa Cruz.
 He is a former Executive Director of the International Society of Bassists (1975-1981) and is the founder of the Northern California Bass Club.
 In San Diego, Green is active performing and directing unique concert programs for the public including a narrative story of Anna's Way with text by Alan Scofield with solo bass, piano, percussion, narrator and background visuals.
-He tours extensively with this uniquely powerful and emotional story of the Tai Chi Master and his apprentice-15-year-old female bass prodigy.
+He tours extensively with this uniquely powerful and emotional story of the tai chi Master and his apprentice-15-year-old female bass prodigy.

 He performs on Evanescence's Synthesis and on numerous albums with Erich Kunzel and the Cincinnati Pops Orchestra.

-Personal life

-Green is married to the Reverend Mary Tarbell-Green and currently living in San Diego, California.
-He has two sons, both married and living in Cincinnati; Zachary aged 40 with a 10-year-old son, and Adam aged 38 who has a six-year-old son and four-year-old daughter.
-Green also has a 38-year-old stepson Richard Trapp living in Venice, California.